mirenchaps/mirenchaps/README.md

 - 👔 I'm currently working with the Windows and Device Automation teams at Cisco, focused on device automation and platform engineering.
 Building tools that sit at the intersection of infrastructure, scripting, and AI.

 - 🏠 **Home Lab** — Windows Server 2022 (Hyper-V host) with Ubuntu VMs running Jenkins and k3s.
-Static IPs, SSH key-only auth, UFW hardening.
 Observability via Prometheus, Grafana Alloy, and Grafana Cloud.

 - 🔧 Building JiraBot (event-driven Jira → Webex notifications via AWS Lambda, DynamoDB, and Gemini, Python) and a Device Validation pipeline - saving 45+ hrs/quarter (PowerShell, Intune, AWS, GPT, Webex, Python).